python-rope/ropemacs/README.txt

 Enabling Autoimport
 -------------------

-Rope can propose and automatically import global names in other modules.
+Ropemacs can propose and automatically import global names in other modules.
 But this feature is disabled by default.
 Before using it, you should add::